Newsnight Scotland: History

 Newsnight Scotland came about as a result of calls for a Scottish-based version of the BBC Six O'Clock News (the so-called "Scottish Six") following the vote in favour of Scottish devolution.
 As this did not come about a 'compromise' was then reached in 1999, when Newsnight Scotland was devised.
-Its creation was somewhat controversial, with Jeremy Paxman describing it as a "damn fool idea" and a "dog’s breakfast", there was also disagreement both inside and outside the organization regarding Scottish withdrawal from BBC as a political stunt.
+Its creation was somewhat controversial, with Jeremy Paxman describing it as a "damn fool idea" and a "dog’s breakfast", there was also disagreement both inside and outside the organisation regarding Scottish withdrawal from BBC as a political stunt.
 A number of newspapers at the time also predicted its demise.

 First broadcast on Monday 4 October 1999, it was originally presented by a team of three; Gordon Brewer, John Milne and Anne Mackenzie.
 Newsnight Scotland covered all topical and political issues that affect Scotland.
 Often the issues derived from the goings-on at the Scottish Parliament in Holyrood.
 The programme investigated many topics, including the costs of the construction of the Holyrood site.
-It reported in great detail about the decisions leading to this, including the competition for Scotland's new parliament.
-The biggest story covered was the parliament itself; with extensive coverage of the Fraser Inquiry.
+It reported in great detail about the decisions leading to this, including the competition for Scotland's new Parliament.
+The biggest story covered was the Parliament itself; with extensive coverage of the Fraser Inquiry.

 The series was criticised again in 2008, when Gordon Brewer asserted that a broader view of the news was needed and that it wasn't sufficient to simply "put a kilt" on UK and international stories.